Sitholezw/cut-lms/README.md

-CHINHOYI UNIVERSITY-LEAVE MANAGMENT SYSYTEM (cut-lms)
+# CHINHOYI UNIVERSITY - LEAVE MANAGEMENT SYSTEM (CUT-LMS)

-Description
+## Description

-Cut LMS is a leave management system designed to facilitate online education.
+CUT-LMS is a web-based Leave Management System designed for Chinhoyi University of Technology.
+It streamlines the process of applying for, approving, and managing staff leave requests.
+The system is built with PHP, MySQL, and Materialize CSS for a modern, responsive user experience.

+---

+## Features

+- Staff leave application and tracking
+- Admin leave approval and management
+- Department management
+- Secure authentication (with CSRF protection)
+- Responsive design for desktop and mobile
+- User-friendly dashboard and notifications

+---

-Installation Instructions
+## Installation Instructions

-    Install XAMPP
+1. **Install XAMPP**
-    Download and install XAMPP on your machine from [Apache Friends].
+   Download and install XAMPP from [Apache Friends](https://www.apachefriends.org/).

-    Run XAMPP with Administrative Rights
+2. **Run XAMPP as Administrator**
-    Right-click on xampp.exe and select "Run as administrator" to ensure proper permissions.
+   Right-click on `xampp.exe` and select **Run as administrator** for proper permissions.

-    Start Apache and MySQL
+3. **Start Apache and MySQL**
-    Open the XAMPP Control Panel and click on the "Start" buttons for both Apache and MySQL.
+   Open the XAMPP Control Panel and click **Start** for both Apache and MySQL.

-    Set Up Database
+4. **Set Up the Database**
+   - Import the provided SQL database file (e.g., `cut-lms.sql`) into phpMyAdmin or via the MySQL command line.
-    Place the database files in the root directory of your project.
-Ensure that the database is correctly configured.
+   - Place the project files in the `htdocs/cut-lms` directory.

-    Access the System
-    Open a web browser and navigate to http://localhost/cut-lms to access the Cut LMS system.

-    Enjoy the System!
-    You are now ready to use Cut LMS.
-Happy learning!
+5. **Configure Database Connection**
+   - Edit `includes/config.php` and update the database credentials if needed.

+6. **Access the System**
+   - Open your browser and go to: [http://localhost/cut-lms](http://localhost/cut-lms)

+---

+## Usage

+- **Staff** can log in, apply for leave, and view leave status.
+- **Admins** can log in, view all leave requests, approve/decline requests, and manage employees and departments.

+---

-Contributing
+## Contributing

-Feel free to fork the repository and submit pull requests for improvements.
+Feel free to fork this repository and submit pull requests for improvements or bug fixes.

+---

-License
+## License

 This project is licensed under the MIT License.

+---

-Contact
+## Contact

 For questions or feedback, please reach out to evidencefelixy11@gmail.com.